suryak-cs/PII-LexNLP/README.md

 # PII-LexNLP
-Helps detect Personal Identifiable Information from Image file
+Helps detect Personal Identifiable Information from an Image file

 This project facilitates fetching the following personal Identifiable Information from images/ screenshots